We consulted two expert travelers to get their advice on everything there is to know about how to pack smartly for summer travel.

-Samsonite's top-rated Pivot 3 Piece Set is on sale for an unbelievable price.
-Don't let this deal slip away before it's too late.
+Samsonite's $740 top-rated Pivot 3 Piece Set is on sale for an unbelievable price.
+Don't let this deal slip away before it's gone.

 Female cabin crew at a popular airline are being forced to wear heels unless they have a doctor’s note.
 Women who work as flight attendants for Norwegian Air are not allowed to wear flat shoes on the plane unless they have a medical letter.
 The company’s 22-page dress code document – which states that heels must be at least 2cm high – has come under fire.